 - (c) The centers shall be of sufficient size and number to assure delivery of services to all local school districts in the State. - (d) From monies appropriated for this program the State Board of Education shall provide grants paid from the Personal Property Tax Replacement Fund to qualifying Educational Service Centers applying for such grants in accordance with rules and regulations promulgated by the State Board of Education to implement this Section. - (e) The governing authority of each of the 18 regional educational service centers shall appoint a comprehensive personal health and safety education and comprehensive sexual health family life - sex education advisory board consisting of 2 parents, 2 teachers, 2 school administrators, 2 school board members, 2 health care professionals, one library system representative, and the director of the regional educational service center who shall serve as chairperson of the advisory board so appointed.
 Members of the comprehensive personal health and safety education and comprehensive sexual health family life - sex education advisory boards shall serve without compensation.
-Each of the advisory boards appointed pursuant to this subsection shall develop a plan for regional teacher-parent comprehensive personal health and safety education and comprehensive sexual health family life - sex education training sessions and shall file a written report of such plan with the governing board of their regional
+Each of the advisory boards appointed pursuant to this subsection shall develop a plan for regional teacher-parent comprehensive personal health and safety education and comprehensive sexual health family life - sex education training sessions and shall file a written report of such plan with the governing board of their regional educational service center.
+The directors of each of the regional educational service centers shall thereupon meet, review each of the reports submitted by the advisory boards and combine those reports into a single written report which they shall file with the Citizens Council on School Problems prior to the end of the regular school term of the 1987-1988 school year.

-- educational service center.
-The directors of each of the 1 2 regional educational service centers shall thereupon meet, review each of the reports submitted by the advisory boards 3 and combine those reports into a single written report which 4 5 they shall file with the Citizens Council on School Problems prior to the end of the regular school term of the 1987-1988 6 - 7 school year. - 8 (f) The 14 educational service centers serving Class I 9 county school units shall be disbanded on the first Monday of August, 1995, and their statutory responsibilities and 10 11 programs shall be assumed by the regional offices of 12 education, subject to rules and regulations developed by the 13 State Board of Education.
-The regional superintendents of schools elected by the voters residing in all Class I counties 14 15 shall serve as the chief administrators for these programs and 16 services. - 17 (Source: P.A.
+(f) The 14 educational service centers serving Class I county school units shall be disbanded on the first Monday of August, 1995, and their statutory responsibilities and programs shall be assumed by the regional offices of education, subject to rules and regulations developed by the State Board of Education.
+The regional superintendents of schools elected by the voters residing in all Class I counties shall serve as the chief administrators for these programs and services.

+(Source: P.A.
 98-24, eff.
 6-19-13; 98-647, eff.
-6-13-14; - 99-30, eff.
+6-13-14; 99-30, eff.
 7-10-15.)

-18 - 19 (105 ILCS 5/27-9.1a new) - 20 Sec.
+(105 ILCS 5/27-9.1a new)

+Sec.
 27-9.1a.
-Comprehensive personal health and safety and 21 comprehensive sexual health education. - 22 (a) In this Section: - 23 "Adapt" means to modify an evidence-based 24 evidence-informed program model for use with a particular - demographic, ethnic, linguistic, or cultural group.
-25
+Comprehensive personal health and safety and comprehensive sexual health education.

+(a) In this Section:

+"Adapt" means to modify an evidence-based or evidence-informed program model for use with a particular demographic, ethnic, linguistic, or cultural group.